naninovel/docs/docs/en/guide/localization.md

 All the game resources (scripts, audio, voice, backgrounds, etc) can be localized to multiple languages/cultures.

 Resources originally used to author the project are associated with *source locale* by default.
-For example, given the game is initially authored in English, all the original (source) naninovel scripts, UIs, signs on backgrounds, etc are in English; this means the *source locale* is `en` (or `en-GB` / `en-US` / etc in case you wish to use separate locales for specific regions).
+For example, given the game is initially authored in English, all the original (source) scenario scripts, UIs, signs on backgrounds, etc are in English; this means the *source locale* is `en` (or `en-GB` / `en-US` / etc in case you wish to use separate locales for specific regions).

 The *source locale* can be changed via `Naninovel -> Configuration -> Localization` menu with `Source Locale` property. `Source Locale` property only determines the name (ID) of the locale associated with source project assets and is used in the "Language" drop-down settings menu and related engine APIs to distinguish the locale.